OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-04.md

 ## Luke 4:30

-But he passed through the crowd and went on his way.
+But he moved through the crowd and continued on his way.

 ---

 ## Luke 4:31

-Then he traveled to Capernaum, a town in Galilee, and on the Sabbath he taught the people.
+Then he travelled to Capernaum, a town in Galilee, and on the Sabbath he taught the people.

 ## Luke 4:32